 - Provide value to prospects

 - Solving a prospect’s problem versus feature orientation: your content and messaging should be oriented around solving key problems for your prospects.
-Many company’s get caught pushing their products and features which put the onus on the prospects to bridge the gap to solving their personal pain points.
+Many companies get caught-up pushing their products and features - this puts the onus on the prospects to bridge the gap to solving their personal pain points.

 - Align to the buyer journey: decide where in the buyer journey prospects are arriving at your website and ensure that each section of your website is oriented toward advancing prospects to the next stage.